E-E-Ewoma-Zino/Populate/README.md

-#An Algorithm To Create Unlimited Categories and Subcategories
+# An Algorithm To Create Unlimited Categories and Subcategories

+👋 Hi, I’m Ewoma Zino
+👀 I’m interested in Web design and Mobile app development.

+This project is an ecommerence store that will sell stuff :|

+💞️ I’m looking to collaborate on Frontend and Backend development for Web and Apps 📫 How to reach me? visit my website https://www.ewomaetemire.com or eewoma75@gmail.com